dekoza/mtgpl/RIX.rst

 :mtgtip:`Tetzimoc, Primal Death<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/6/c6a0b40e-7a43-4722-b787-a5d7ec6453ac.jpg?1555040321|https://scryfall.com/card/rix/86/tetzimoc-primal-death?utm_source=api>`
    Deathtouch

    |mana_b|, Reveal Tetzimoc, Primal Death from your hand: Put a prey counter on target creature.
-Activate this ability only during your turn.
+Activate only during your turn.

    When Tetzimoc enters the battlefield, destroy each creature your opponents control with a prey counter on it.